Next website update scheduled for 1/17, and includes the new Fruits & Vegetables section along with updates to the entire Plant Selection section.

 Hardy flowers that resist aphids and most other harmful garden pests.

-For pest-resistant plants, water at the base of the plant to keep leaves dry and reduce disease risk.
-Add mulch to retain moisture and prevent weeds that can harbor pests.
-Regularly remove dead or damaged foliage to keep plants healthy and thriving.
-Inspect plants often for any early signs of pests or disease to act quickly if needed.
+For pest-resistant plants, water at the base to keep leaves dry and lower the risk of disease.
+Apply mulch to conserve moisture and prevent weeds that may harbor pests.
+Regularly remove dead or damaged foliage to maintain healthy growth.
+Check plants frequently for early signs of pests or disease to address problems promptly.